ETHNIC

 1/4 cup finely chopped fresh parsley

-1 tsp. finely cut fresh mint leaves, or substitute 1/2 tsp. crumbled dried
+1 tsp. finely cut fresh mint leaves, or substitute 1/2 tsp. crumbled dried mint

 1/8 tsp. cumin